pulumi/terraform-provider-aws/website/docs/r/appmesh_virtual_gateway.html.markdown

 * `name` - (Required) Name to use for the virtual gateway.
 Must be between 1 and 255 characters in length.
 * `mesh_name` - (Required) Name of the service mesh in which to create the virtual gateway.
 Must be between 1 and 255 characters in length.
 * `mesh_owner` - (Optional) AWS account ID of the service mesh's owner.
-Defaults to the account ID the [AWS provider][1] is currently connected to.
+Defaults to the account ID the AWS provider is currently connected to.
 * `spec` - (Required) Virtual gateway specification to apply.
 * `tags` - (Optional) Map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 The `spec` object supports the following: